shurkus/l8liliang.github.io/_posts/2023-04-01-NIC-offload.md

 ```
 NIC tso and bond tso can take effect respectively
-But if bond tso is off, NIC tso can take effect.
+But if bond tso is off, NIC tso can't take effect.
 Bond doesnt propagate conf to slaves.

 Didn't see GSO take effect on NIC and bond.
 GSO is a software implementation of tso.
 Bond doesnt propagate conf to slaves.

 NIC gro can take effect.
 But no difference when bond GRO is on versus off.
+GRO is unimplemented for bonding
 Bond doesnt propagate conf to slaves.

 NIC lro can take effect.
+But no difference when bond GRO is on versus off.
+LRO is unimplemented for bonding
 Bond propagate lro off to slaves, but doesn't propagate lro on.

 8.10.
 NIC Offloads